amirongit/notecode/elasticsearchInAction.md

 - no analyzation happens when documents get persisted
     - this makes writing operations cheap
 ### Fields With Multiple Data Types
-additional "fields" key can be provided in order to store desired fields using multiple data types
+additional "fields" attribute can be provided in order to store desired fields using multiple data types
 ```
 PUT <index>
 {